carmigno/carmigno.github.io/_posts/2022-09-05-data-employees.md

 2. Fill the column with the level of knowledge or involvement of your team with a specific technology
 3. Delete the rows you did not fill in, to consider only the tech in your stack
 4. Compare your team's column with the other ones: pick the data role that is closest to your team
      * If you notice that you cannot decide between multiple roles, then your team is between those
 5. Find which skills are creating issues

      * The tech skills that are available in your team but are not listed in the role you picked, are the ones that are going to be difficult.
 So now you know.

      * The tech skills that are marked with a `*` symbol are in general uncommon

      * The tech skills that are not on the list, are in general uncommon in the data market.

 **Assumptions for the table**
-* We consider an environment in which the teams are big enough to have the roles as cleanly separated as possible (e.g. a big corporate environment).
-In smaller companies, the roles overlap, but having them divided in the table will help you understand the combinations between the roles;
+* We consider an environment in which the teams **are big enough to have the roles as clearly separated as possible** (e.g. a big corporate environment).
+In smaller companies, the roles overlap, but having them divided in the table will help you understand how they combine together;
 * We assume that the knowledge of **Python** and **Git** is fundamental for everyone involved, so we don't include it in the table.

 | **Tech skills** / **Roles**                         | Data engineer | Analytics Engineer | Data Analyst | Data Scientist | ML Engineer | Cloud/DevOps Engineer | **Your team** |